dentarg/auth0-blog/_posts/phoenix-auth0-countdown.markdown

 ### Install Elixir

-Follow the Elixir install guide here: http://elixir-lang.org/install.html
+Follow the Elixir language install guide here: http://elixir-lang.org/install.html

 Next, we run a `mix` command to install the Hex package manager.
-Mix is a build tool that provides tasks for creating, compiling, and testing Elixir projects, managing its dependencies, and more.
+Mix is a build tool that provides tasks for creating, compiling, and testing Elixir language projects, managing its dependencies, and more.
 If you know Ruby well, Mix is Rake, Bundler, and RubyGems combined.

 Now use mix to install hex: https://hexdocs.pm/mix/1.0.5/Mix.Tasks.Local.Hex.html